KozlovKV/game-life/docs/_docs.md

 Registers have trivial types of data direction: `READ ONLY` and `WRITE ONLY`.

 #### `PSEUDO WRITE`
 Besides these types we use one specific type - `PSEUDO WRITE`.
 CPU cannot write data to this "registers".
-Main goal for this type is handle `write` signal by CdM-8's `st` instruction.
+Main goal for this type is handling `write` signal by CdM-8's `st` instruction.

 ### Short description table